WAJ at UNTOC COP 12: Insights from the first Delegate

 Reflecting on the outcomes of CoP12, there are several steps that the international community can take to build on the progress made and further advance efforts to combat wildlife crime:

-Expanding Capacity-Building Initiatives: Many countries, especially those in the Global South, face challenges in implementing robust legal frameworks and enforcement mechanisms due to limited resources.
+– Expanding Capacity-Building Initiatives: Many countries face challenges in implementing robust legal frameworks and enforcement mechanisms due to limited resources.
 Expanding capacity-building programs, including training for law enforcement and judiciary members, can empower nations to take stronger action against environmental crimes.
 These programs should be designed with an understanding of local contexts, ensuring that they address the unique challenges faced by each country.

 Conclusion: A Shared Responsibility for a Sustainable Future